Artilleryjoe/Cybersecurity-portfolio/CYB:510-Cloud-Security/README.md

-# CYB/510 – Enterprise Network Security
+# CYB/510 – Cloud Security

-This folder contains labs completed for CYB/510: Enterprise Network Security.
+This folder contains labs completed for CYB/510: Cloud Security.
 The course focused on securing enterprise systems through hands-on experience with virtualization, VPNs, intrusion detection, cryptographic tools, and network attack simulations.

 All labs were conducted in a secure and controlled environment, and all offensive techniques were used strictly for academic and educational purposes.